fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

   The remaining address bits are decoded by the interconnection system.
   This technique is used on SoC buses and has the advantages of less redundant logic in the system.
   It supports variable address buses, variable interconnection buses, and is relatively fast.
-  Also see: full address decoding.
+  Also see: *full address decoding*.

 PCI
   Acronym for: Peripheral Component Interconnect.